2. Identifying and assessing slip, trip and fall risks and hazards

 - carrying loads that obstruct vision, such as books or boxes

 - inattention or becoming distracted, such as using a mobile phone

 - changes to the way a space is used, such as the gym hall being used for exams, rearranging desks in a class room

 - inadequate provision of safe access for people with special needs or disability.

-Once risks are identified, following the risk management procedure and conducting a risk assessment is a practical way of considering the likelihood and severity of slips, trips and fall hazards and risks and appropriate controls (using the hierarchy of control).
+Once risks are identified, following the and conducting a risk assessment is a practical way of considering the likelihood and severity of slips, trips and fall hazards and risks and appropriate controls (using the hierarchy of control).
 As part of the risk assessment consideration should be given to:

 - how many people are exposed

 - the consequences of the slip or trip – a slip or trip with or without a fall can be more serious if it occurs near hot, sharp or moving objects, or at a height, such as near stairs